 Something to consider with driver updaters is how many drivers a tool has on its database.
 Free versions may only have 200,000 which means there could still be some gaps when it's finished searching for missing driver updates.
 More comprehensive tools will have a database of millions of drivers.

 Also, most driver updaters do one thing... find and update drivers.
 They are standalone tools with one purpose.
 There is nothing wrong with that because it's why we're here today but as well as updating drivers wouldn't it be nice to have a tool to clean up lots of elements of your computer at once?

 CCleaner's Driver Updater tool has more than 25 million drivers in its database so it can communicate with lots of different manufacturers about their driver updates.
-It is available with CCleaner Free which will scan and show you how many drivers should be updated.
+It comes with CCleaner Professional, and will scan and show you how many drivers should be updated.
 Even better, you can trial CCleaner Professional (no card details needed) and get the updates applied for you, for free.